Your vehicle may be one of the most expensive items you buy.

-There are many factors that contribute to abnormal wear ranging from improper air pressure and uneven roadways to your car’s weight on the front axles being more than the weight on the rear axles.
+Many factors contribute to abnormal wear ranging from improper air pressure and uneven roadways to your car’s weight on the front axles being more than the load on the rear axles.

-Maintaining proper air pressure in your car’s tires is essential to prolonging your car’s life.
+Maintaining proper air pressure in your car’s tires is essential to prolong your car’s life.

 The National Highway Traffic Safety Administration reports that having under-inflated tires reduces fuel efficiency by .2 percent for every 1 PSI (pound per square inch), in addition to having a higher risk of damage or failure.

-The Department of Motor Vehicles lists some important information on tire pressure, why you should always try to keep your tires properly inflated and how doing so will help extend your car’s life.
+The Department of Motor Vehicles lists some vital information on tire pressure, why you should always try to keep your tires properly inflated and how doing so will help extend your car’s life.